ioBroker/ioBroker.vis/README.md

 ### Project
 In the project management dialog, you can configure `read` and `write` permissions for each ioBroker user.

-The `read` flag means, that the project is accessible for this user in the Runtime.
+The `read` flag means that the project is accessible for this user in the Runtime.
-The `write` flag means, that the project is accessible for this user in the Edit Mode.
+The `write` flag means that the project is accessible for this user in the Edit Mode.

 When a new user is created via ioBroker Admin adapter, it will have both permissions by default.